The Maltese Schnauzer mix, otherwise known as the Mauzer, is a cross between the Maltese and the Miniature Schnauzer.

 The Schnauzer originated in Europe in the 15th century.
 The breed was a farm dog, helping farmers protect livestock and remove pests.

 German breeders created the Miniature Schnauzer to serve as a ratter, helping to catch small vermin in barns and farmyards.

-The Maltese Miniature Schnauzer is a small breed, typically weighing 7-20 pounds and measuring 8-14” tall.
-The bulk of Mauzers fall in the 10-15 lb range when full grown.
+The Maltese Miniature Schnauzer mix is a small breed, typically weighing 7-20 pounds and measuring 8-14 inches tall.
+The bulk of Mauzers fall in the 10-15 pound range when full grown.

 The characteristics and appearance of the Mauzer will vary, depending on which parent breed comes through stronger.

-This means you could end up with a dog that looks more like a Schnauzer – with the signature human-like face and beard – or more like a Maltese – with the more delicate, refined look of the popular Toy variety.
+This means you could end up with a dog that looks more like a Schnauzer, with the signature human-like face and beard.
+Or it could look more like a Maltese, with the more delicate, refined look of the popular Toy variety.

 It’s important to understand that hybrid dogs like the Mauzer will always have some level of unpredictability.
 A lot depends on which genetics come through stronger, so you can never be certain of the characteristics your dog will inherit.